amanzi/amanzi/doc/user_guide/input/input_schema.rst

 meshes in both frameworks are always regular uniformly spaced meshes.

 Mesh parameters are specified in the ``mesh`` section.
-If the mesh is unstructured the opening tag of the ``mesh`` section takes an *optional* expert attribute called called ``framework`` which can take the value of ``mstk``, ``stk::mesh``, ``moab`` or ``simple``.
-This specifies which mesh infrastructure library is to be used for managing the mesh queries under-the-hood. *Most users will not need to specify this attribute*.
-In the case of a structured mesh this attribute is not used.
+If the mesh is unstructured the opening tag of the ``mesh`` section takes an attribute called called ``framework`` which can take the value of ``mstk``, ``stk::mesh``, ``moab`` or ``simple``.
+This specifies which mesh infrastructure library is to be used for managing the mesh queries under-the-hood.

 The ``mesh`` section takes a ``dimension`` element which indicates if the mesh is 2D or 3D.
 A 2D mesh can be given in 3D space with a third coordinate of 0.
+If a 2D mesh is specified this impacts other aspects of the input file.
+It is up to the user to ensure consistency within the input file.
+Other effected parts of the input file include region definitions and initial conditions which use coordinates, the material property permeability which must be specified using the correct subset of x, y, and z coordinates, and the initial condiction velocity which also requires the correct subset of x, y, and z coordinates.

 This section also takes an element indicating if the mesh is to be internally generated (structured and unstructured) or read from an external file (unstructured only).
 If the mesh is to be generated internally, a ``generate`` element is specified with details